ppbrown/argocd-public-demo/README.md

 # Prerequisites

 * You need your own fully working kubernetes cluster before trying to use this
-* You need a linux machine to run the install scripts

 # Installation

 Note that you can either run this directly from this repo, or fork it to your own repo.
-If you want to see Argo actually update from git changes GitOps style, you should fork it and run from there.
+If you want to see Argo actually update from git changes, GitOps style, you should fork it and run from there.

 ## Prep

 * If you are working from your own forked version of my repo, update the url in [argocd/application.yaml](argocd/application.yaml) if you haven't already
-* Clone kthe repo to your workstation
+* Clone the repo to your workstation

 ## Install STEPS